Wolf Pack kicks off Vigilant Defense 24 exercise

 |0

-This work, Wolf Pack kicks off Vigilant Defense 24 exercise [Image 10 of 10], by SSgt Samuel Earick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wolf Pack kicks off Vigilant Defense 24 exercise, by Capt.
+Kaylin Hankerson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT